peterwhite/personalwebsite/_drafts/guide-what-to-do-if-your-traffic-drops-after-migrating-to-cloudflare.md

 ---
-title: 'Guide: What to do if your traffic drops after migrating to Cloudflare'
+title: What to do if your traffic drops after migrating to Cloudflare
 date: 2020-11-11 09:00:00 +0000
 description: If you've moved to Cloudflare and noticed a sudden drop in daily active visitors this is how to solve the problem step-by-step